Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 When it is time for your treatment, you will be helped onto the treatment couch by the care team, and they will fix your custom-made mask or head frame to the couch.
 A marker may be placed on the tip of your nose.
 A camera uses this to monitor any movement during treatment.
 An image may be taken to check your position and to adapt the treatment plan, if necessary.

-The treatment may last from a few minutes to more than an hour, depending on the size, shape, and complexity of the brain tumors being treated.
+The treatment may last from a few minutes to more than an hour, depending on the size, shape, and complexity of the area being treated.
 You will not feel anything from the treatment—in fact, some patients even fall asleep.
 You can communicate with your treatment team at any time by intercom or hand signal and use the built-in sound system for your own music or podcasts.

 6. After treatment and follow-up